kalpetros/installfest/README.md

 ```bash
 ls ~/.ssh/id_rsa
 ```
-If you see the message `No such file or directory`, you don't have an SSH key
+If you see the message `No such file or directory`, you don't have an SSH key.

 To create an SSH key type the following:
 ```bash